Giving

 A donor can name Country Day as the primary beneficiary of a life insurance policy.
 The donor retains ownership of the policy and has access to the policy's cash value.
 Although the face value of the policy will be includible in the donor's gross estate, no federal estate-tax liability will result from the inclusion of the policy because of the charitable deduction.

 A donor can also name Country Day as a successor beneficiary to receive the proceeds in the event the primary beneficiaries are no longer living.
-Once again, should the proceeds be paid to Country Day, the donor's estate will be allowed an estate-tax charitable deduction.
+Should the proceeds be paid to Country Day, the donor's estate will be allowed an estate-tax charitable deduction.

 • Charitable Remainder Trusts

 Charitable Remainder Trusts have become increasingly popular giving tools over the past few years.
-There are two basic types of charitable remainder trusts defined in the Internal Revenue Code: the charitable remainder unitrust and the charitable remainder annuity trust.
+Two basic types of charitable remainder trusts are defined in the Internal Revenue Code: the charitable remainder unitrust and the charitable remainder annuity trust.

 There are several tax advantages that result from the creation of a charitable remainder trust.
 The donor is eligible for an income and gift tax charitable deduction equal to the present value of Country Day's remainder interest.
 If a charitable remainder trust is included in a donor's estate, the donor is eligible for an estate tax deduction equal to the value of the remainder interest on the date of death or the alternative valuation date.

-Since a unitrust or annuity trust is retained for the benefit of the donor or others, the donor cannot deduct the entire amount donated to the trust.
-The deduction is equal to the actuarial value of the remainder interest and is affected by many factors including: the age of the beneficiaries, the number of beneficiaries, the payout to the beneficiaries, the monthly IRS discount rate and the frequency of payments.
+Since a unitrust or annuity trust is retained for the donor's or others' benefit, the donor cannot deduct the entire amount donated to the trust.
+The deduction is equal to the actuarial value of the remainder interest and is affected by many factors, including the age of the beneficiaries, the number of beneficiaries, the payout to the beneficiaries, the monthly IRS discount rate, and the frequency of payments.

 • Charitable Lead Trusts